vegardit/cygwin-portable-installer/README.md

 cygwin-portable-installer is a self-containing Windows batch file to perform an unattended installation of a portable [Cygwin](http://cygwin.org) environment.

+The installer has been implemented as a Batch script and not PowerShell script because in some corporate environments execution of PowerShell scripts is disabled for non-administrative users via group policies.

 ![screenshot](screenshot.png)

 ## Features